grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 7.  iDRAC will ask you to confirm that you want to boot from Virtual CD/DVD/ISO - Select Yes
 8. Choose the power button and select Reset System (warm boot)
 9. The RHEL Installer UI will begin
-    - Use infastructure server for all nodes
+    - Use infrastructure server for all nodes
     - Each server has two virtual disks
         - For the Controller node use the 446 GB Virtual Disk
         - For the Compute Nodes use the 3575 GB Virtual Disk